Dfunn1k/holbertonschool-validation/module3_task4/README.md

 This project needs the following tools / services:

-* An HTML5-compliant web browser (Firefox, Chrome, Opera, Safari, Edge, etc.)
+* An HTML5-compliant web browsser (Firefox, Chrome, Opera, Safari, Edge, etc.)
 * A free account on GitHub, referenced as GitHub Handle
 * A shell terminal with bash, zsh or ksh, including the standard Unix toolset \
 (ls, cd, etc.) with: